ucsb-cs148-w25/pj01-scheduleconverter/team/sprint02/lab05.md

   - We just finished our MVP review, and we are planning to further refine our app
 - What steps are next?
   - Review the MVP feedback
-  - Doing lab05
+  - Begin to adapt our workflow based on the feedback
-  - Keep working on the project
+  - Work on lab05

 Giovanni:
  - Last Time: Working on lab04, reviewing other projects